Christina ShatzenUNIVERSAL FUND MEMBER

 Christina's Story

 Christina joined Watsi on April 18th, 2018.
-Five years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christina's most recent donation supported Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.
+Six years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christina's most recent donation supported Siltan, a 4-year-old girl from Ethiopia, to fund corrective surgery and prevent future health complications.

 Impact